SHARE

 The region’s strong local identity and German influences are never more evident than in the Alsatian dialect.

-A 2012 study found that 600,000 people were able to speak Alsatian, most of whom were over the age of 60.
-While it is becoming increasingly rare among younger generations, you may still hear peaking speaking the local dialect in restaurants, or at football matches at the Stade de La Meinau.
+French media TF1 estimated that as of 2019, at least 600,000 people in France spoke Alsatian, many of whom were over the age of 60.
+While it is becoming increasingly rare among younger generations, you may still hear people speaking the local dialect in restaurants, or at football matches at the Stade de La Meinau.

 You will also have to grapple with the language barrier when trying to pronounce the names of streets and villages.